isomerpages/nlb-nrm/pages/read-at-work.md

 Launched in late 2016, Read@Work supports organisations in seeding a reading culture at the workplace.
 More than 100 organisations are on board Read@Work to strengthen their staff’s learning and reading habits.
 Join us to enjoy a complimentary suite of services designed to encourage working adults to read and learn:

-* Monthly Read@Work EDMs to get staff in the mood for reading.
+* Quarterly Read@Work EDMs to get staff in the mood for reading.
-* Free Lunch and Learn programmes, including bite-sized talks by professional trainers and librarians’ sharing on intriguing topics like graphic novels or poetry.
+* Free Lunch and Learn programmes, including bite-sized talks by professional trainers and librarians’ sharing.
-* Sharing by librarians about eResources such as Digital Business Library, PressReader, LinkedIn Learning for Library and Overdrive.
+* Sharing by librarians about eResources such as Digital Business Library, PressReader, Udemy Business and Libby.
-* Supplementary reading recommendations for Leaders as Reading Advocates, where we encourage our partners’ leaders and avid readers to share their favourite reads with colleagues.
 * Services of a dedicated librarian to tailor programmes that fit your organisations' needs.
-* Include our support at events e.g. learning festivals and membership drives.

-Join Read@Work today.

 Latest EDM: [Read@Work_Rethink_Self-Care](/files/ReadWork_Rethink_Self-Care.pdf)